kevinhaas/4-Guys-and-some-APIs/README.md

 # Muskick
 Week 8 Group Project

-### Kick up your local music search by finding related artists, browsing top tracks, chatting with other fans and purchasing your tickets all in one place
+### Kick up your local music search!

 #### Features:
+* Search for local concerts by band, location or venue
+* Purchase tickets
+* Find related artists and their tour dates
+* Browse top tracks and listen to samples
+* Light/Dark theme
+* Chat with other users - Login with your Twitter account using OAuth

+Utilizes:
+* JavaScript
+* jQuery
+* JQueryUI
-*
+* Bootstrap

-##APIs used

 * Firebase
+* OAuth
+* Chart.js
+* Doorbell.io

+APIs:
 * BandsInTown
-* OAuth.io
 * Spotify
-* Doorbell

-##Libraries/frameworks used

-* Bootstrap
-* Chart.js
-* Firebase.js
-* JQuery
-* JQueryUI
-* Moment.js